locize/blog/source/_posts/2016/11-16-localization-fun.md

 -----

 Separating development and content editing made both sides work more efficient, with less errors and a lot faster.
-Developers, technical editor and translators could work hand in hand without distorbing each others work.
+Developers, technical editor and translators could work hand in hand without disturbing each others work.